glfw/glfw.github.io/documentation.md

 ### Example code

-Below is a short example showing how the GLFW API looks and how easy it is to create and a window and OpenGL context with it.
-There are many more functions than those used here, but these are all you need to get started.
+Below is a short example of setting up a window and OpenGL context with GLFW.
+There are many more functions than those used here.
+For a more complete introduction to GLFW, see [Getting started](/docs/latest/quick.html) in the documentation.

 {% highlight c %}
 #include <GLFW/glfw3.h>